 No matter how good we talk about ourselves, our behaviors and attitudes reveal what’s really going on inside of us.
 The truth is that the good and bad things we do and say start with our thoughts (Mark 7:20-23).

 Who we really are is revealed when we think no one is watching.

-What we value becomes obvious when we face hard choices.
+And what we value becomes obvious when we face hard choices.
 God knows our thoughts, who we really are, and wants us to be the same whether or not someone else is watching.
-This is called having integrity.
-Integrity is important in relationships because it builds trust and creates closeness.
-A parent with integrity is a blessing to their child (Proverbs 20:7).
+To have integrity means being consistent, whole, and honest, in what you say, think, and do.

 Hypocrites hide who they are and what they value most.

 They pretend to be good, lying in order to get other people will like them.
 They are overly proud and not worthy of trust.

 Research indicates that children start out believing all lies and bad, but learn over time that some lies are OK.
 And they learn to lie for the same reasons adults do.
 They do it to get out of trouble, to impress or protect someone, or to be polite.

 As parents, it’s tempting to lie to get children to do what they should, but this destroys trust.
 It is a hollow victory and a decisive betrayal.